NEARFoundation/near-js-encryption-box/README.md

 npm install @nearfoundation/near-js-encryption-box
 ```

-> This package has not been published to npm yet.

 ## Usage

 You can find below an example where Alice encrypt data with her private key and Bob's public key.